-In consideration of the satisfactory performance of the services set forth in Exhibit A, the State agrees to pay the Contractor, Community Action Program Belknap-Merrimack Counties, Inc., up to the total sum of:
+In consideration of the satisfactory performance of the Services set forth in Exhibit A, the State agrees to pay the Contractor, Community Action Program Belknap-Merrimack Counties, Inc., up to the total sum of:

-\$117,919.00 (which hereinafter is referred to as the "Contracted Amount"), of which \$ 5,896.00 is the maximum to be spent on BWP related administrative costs, \$112,023.00 (the balance) to be spent on weatherization activities (Program Activity).
+\$ 185,302.00 (which hereinafter is referred to as the "Contracted Amount"), of which \$ 9,265.00 is the maximum to be spent on HRRP related administrative costs. \$ 31,687.00 will be issued as a cash advance for HRRP production.